ElektraInitiative/libelektra/doc/tutorials/crypto.md

 In this tutorial we explain the use of the `crypto` plugin and the `fcrypt` plugin by a simple example:
 We want to protect a password that is contained in an INI-file.

-Without encryption, the file could be mounted like:
+Without encryption, the file could be mounted like this:

 	sudo kdb mount test.ini user/test ini